Common resin crafting terms

 Polymer Clay: A sculptable material based on the polymer polyvinyl chloride (PVC).
 Can be used as a model for resin casting and mold production.

 Polypropylene: A flexible plastic that has natural chemical release qualities that make it perfect for resin casting molds.

 Polyurethane: A synthetic resin that cures very hard.
 Also comes in forms/kits that cure very quickly.
 Moisture sensitive.
 Mold making versions also available.

 Pot time: The amount of time you have to work with the resin to get Parts A & B mixed thoroughly and applied before it gels.
 May also be referred to as pot life.

 Pressure Casting: Most commonly refers to the process of putting a casting in a pressure chamber attached to an air compressor.
 Air is forced into the pressure pot, which shrinks bubbles so that they cannot be seen by the naked eye.

 Pressure Pot: Chamber used for pressure casting.

-Resin: A common term, defining a class of organic substances which may be natural or synthetic, which can be thermoplastic or thermosetting.
+Resin: A common term, defining a class of organic substances that may be natural or synthetic, which can be thermoplastic or thermosetting.
 Used in conjunction with hardeners to form a semi-solid to a solid substance.
 Can be mixed with fillers, stabilizers, pigments, and other inclusions to form a final design.
 Our resin buying guide details resins and which one is right for your project.

 RTV: Room Temperature Vulcanizing.
 This refers to a rubber material that cures completely at room temperature.
 Most common for making poured molds.